 We will also use your personal data to communicate with you about your account and to provide service-related updates and notifications.

-We may use your information for marketing purposes, and this might include using your data to identify products and services which we provide which we reasonably consider to be of use to you.
+We may use your information to market other products and services which we provide which we reasonably consider to be of use to you.

-We must have a legal basis (a valid legal reason) for using your personal data.
-Generally, our legal basis will be one of the following:
+We must have a legitimate legal basis for processing your data.
+This will be one of the following:

-Legal obligations - In some cases, we will have a legal responsibility to collect and store your personal data and to provide it to some third parties.
+Legal obligations - In some cases, we have a legal responsibility to collect and store your personal data and to provide it to some third parties.
 For example, under money laundering regulations we must hold certain information about our customers and provide it to the appropriate authorities in certain circumstances.

-Legitimate interests - We sometimes collect and use your personal data, or share it with other organisations, because we or they have a legitimate reason to have it and this is reasonable when balanced against your right to privacy.
+Legitimate interests - We will use your personal data, or share it with other organisations, because we or they have a legitimate reason to have it and this is reasonable when balanced against your right to privacy.
 For example, we may use your personal data to tell you about other services that we provide that we think may be of use to you.
 We may also carry out checks on you to confirm that you are a suitable candidate for a loan or other service and to check that it is appropriate to allow you to continue to use our services.

 Consent – In some cases we will use your personal data because you have agreed to us collecting your personal data, for example when you have ticked a box to indicate you are happy for us to use your personal data in a certain way.

 Who might we share your personal data with?